Print this Page Cushing's Message Boards

 Theodore C. Friedman, M.D., Ph.D.Theodore C. Friedman, M.D., Ph.D. has opened a private practice, specializing in treating patients with adrenal, pituitary, thyroid and fatigue disorders.
 Dr. Friedman has privileges at Cedars-Sinai Medical Center and Martin Luther King Medical Center.
 His practice includes detecting and treating hormone imbalances, including hormone replacement therapy.
 Dr. Friedman is also an expert in diagnosing and treating pituitary disorders, including Cushings disease and syndrome.

 Dr. Friedman's career reflects his ongoing quest to better understand and treat endocrine problems.
-With both medical and research doctoral degrees, he has conducted studies and cared for patients at some of the country's most prestigious institutions, including the University of Michigan, the NationaI Institutes of Health, Cedars-Sinai Medical Center, and UCLA's Charles Drew University of Medicine and Science.
+With both medical and research doctoral degrees, he has conducted studies and cared for patients at some of the country's most prestigious institutions, including the University of Michigan, the National Institutes of Health, Cedars-Sinai Medical Center, and UCLA's Charles Drew University of Medicine and Science.

 Read Dr. Friedman's First Guest Chat, November 11, 2003.